mayunlong89/Host_genetics_for_COVID-19/README.md

 All codes relevant to this project were deposited in the current github.

-This project have been done and published a paper on Human Molecular Genetics: https://academic.oup.com/hmg/advance-article/doi/10.1093/hmg/ddab125/6265026?login=true
+This project have been done and published in [Human Molecular Genetics,2021](https://academic.oup.com/hmg/advance-article/doi/10.1093/hmg/ddab125/6265026?login=true)

 # Abstract
 The systematic identification of host genetic risk factors is essential for the understanding and treatment of COVID-19.
 By performing a meta-analysis of two independent genome-wide association summary datasets (N = 680,128), a novel locus at 21q22.11 was identified to be associated with COVID-19 infection (rs9976829 in IFNAR2-IL10RB, OR = 1.16, 95% CI = 1.09 - 1.23, P = 2.57×10-6).
 The rs9976829 represents a strong splicing quantitative trait locus for both IFNAR2 and IL10RB genes, especially in lung tissue (P = 1.8×10-24).
 Integrative genomics analysis of combining GWAS with eQTL data showed the expression variations of IFNAR2 and IL10RB have prominent effects on COVID-19 in various types of tissues, especially in lung tissue.
 The majority of IFNAR2-expressing cells were dendritic cells (40%) and plasmacytoid dendritic cells (38.5%), and IL10RB-expressing cells were mainly nonclassical monocytes (29.6%).
 IFNAR2 and IL10RB are targeted by several interferons-related drugs.
 Together, our results uncover 21q22.11 as a novel susceptibility locus for COVID-19, in which individuals with G alleles of rs9976829 have a higher probability of COVID-19 susceptibility than those with non-G alleles.